 juice, etc.) and it turns yellow again.

-(Note: there are other brands of goldenrod which do not work.
+(Note: there are types of goldenrod papr which do not work.
 If in doubt, wet a sample of the paper with ammonia glass cleaner.
 Kinko's usually has bottles of Windex around)

 The fact that an 8.5 x 11 sheet of goldenrod is enormously larger than